‘I think there will be a war’: Ukrainians wait for worst as diplomats talk

 “I am not boasting about this.
 I do not want to see more fighting, more people getting killed.
 I was injured last time and that or worse may happen again.
 This should not be happening but it is the fault of the Russians, but also some of our own politicians.”

-Mr Kravchuk, who was shot in the arm during the fight for Donetsk airport in 2014 continued : “I have a wife, three children, I have parents, and brothers and sisters.
-I don’t want to leave them to go and fight, but it looks like we may not have a choice, at the end we must defend our country.”
+Mr Kravchuk, who was shot in the arm during the fight for Donetsk airport in 2014, continued : “I have a wife, three children, I have parents, and brothers and sisters.
+I don’t want to leave them to go and fight, but it looks like we may not have a choice.
+At the end we must defend our country.”

-People in Ukraine have been living under the shadow of war for years and there had been a feeling among many that the worst predictions will not come through.
+People in Ukraine have been living under the shadow of war for years and there had been a feeling among many that the worst predictions will not come to pass.
 But that appears to be changing, at least among some.

 Galyna Nazarenko said that she had begun to feel very nervous for the first time since this the current standoff began.
-“I think there will be a war, yes unfortunately I think this will come,” she said.
+“I think there will be a war, yes, unfortunately I think this will come,” she said.
 “And I am not even sure that this time it will be just in the east.”

-Spreading her hands towards Yaroslav Val Street covered in central Kyiv, with people heading into shops and cafes in the snow, Ms Nazarenko said: “We keep on hearing that the Russians are putting more and more soldiers, tanks in that border area.
-We read that Putin wants to take Kyiv and put in another government, there are all kinds of theories.”
+Spreading her hands towards Yaroslav Val Street in central Kiev, with people heading into shops and cafes in the snow, Ms Nazarenko said: “We keep hearing that the Russians are putting more and more soldiers, tanks in that border area.
+We read that Putin wants to take Kiev and put in another government; there are all kinds of theories.”

-Ms Nazarenko, a 48-year-old chemist, said she, her family and friends are being careful now about their travel plans.
+Ms Nazarenko, a chemist, said she, her family and friends are being careful now about their travel plans.

 “I have a brother working in Warsaw.
 I was going to visit him with my husband next week.
 But what happens if the fighting begins?
 The airport will probably get shut and we’ll be away from our children,” she said.
 “So we are postponing our trip to see what happens.
-But we don’t think that things will get better, we think they will get pretty bad.”
+But we don’t think that things will get better; we think they will get pretty bad.”

-Olena Tkachuk, a colleague of Ms Nazarenko joined her for coffee as she was speaking.
+Olena Tkachuk, a colleague of Ms Nazarenko, joined her for coffee as she was speaking.

 “People in Europe cannot see how serious things are becoming.
-But it will affect other countries as well”, she said.
+But it will affect other countries as well,” she said.

 “But we must consider our own situation here.
-If the situation gets worse we may move to Lviv [ in western Ukraine] that may be safer.
+If the situation gets worse we may move to Lviv [ in western Ukraine]; that may be safer.
 This is not the kind of conversation one should have in a normal society, but we are not living in normal times.”

 Register for free to continue reading